Accredited Online Medical Assistant Certification Programs

 Gurnick Academy of Medical Arts offers a blended medical assistant program with residential and online courses and labs, including hands-on demonstrations.
 Students in this program will practice and become adept at several clinical skills, including phlebotomy, performing first aid, and patient education.
 The program comprises 13 courses that must be completed in three modules.

 The curriculum of this program provides students with the clinical, interpersonal, and technical skills necessary for succeeding in the medical assisting field.
 The program includes 231 hours of didactic instruction, 345 hours of laboratory instruction, and 180 hours of clinical externship.
-Made up of 44.5 quarter-credits, the program includes courses such as front-office records management; front-office finances; medical terminology; human anatomy and physiology; and back-office clinical foundations.
+Made up of 44.5 quarter-credits, it includes courses such as front-office records management, front-office finances, medical terminology, human anatomy and physiology, and back-office clinical foundations.

 • Accreditation: Accrediting Bureau of Health Education Schools (ABHES)